 Yogurt encourages the production of melatonin and serotonin, which make dogs relaxed and sleepy, so a small portion before bedtime could ensure a restful night’s sleep for the dog.

 A large dog like a Bernese Mountain Dog or a Boxer can eat about half a cup of yogurt per day.
 Medium dogs like Jack Russels or a Shih Tzu’s daily yogurt treat is about a tablespoon of yogurt.

 Can Dogs Eat Dairy Products?

-That does not stop them enjoying milk, cheese, yogurt and other dairy products.
-However, eating any dairy products will cause vomiting, diarrhea and gas.
+That does not stop them from enjoying milk, cheese, yogurt, and other dairy products.
+However, eating any dairy products will cause vomiting, diarrhea, and gas.